 The use of the mistletoe plant as a drug has a long tradition which traces back to the fourth century BC.
-Throughout the centuries this evergreen half-parasite was used for menstrual complains, epilepsy, ulcers, cardiac insufficiency, high blood pressure and oedemas 1,2.
+Throughout the centuries this evergreen half-parasite which is mostly associated Christmas and Santa, was used by healthcare professionals and doctors for menstrual complaints, epilepsy, ulcers, cardiac insufficiency, high blood pressure and oedemas 1,2.

-The white-berried mistletoe (Viscum album L) only entered cancer setting at the beginning of the 20th century through Rudolf Steiner (1861 - 1925), the founder of Anthroposophic Medicine 3.
-In 1916 he first mentioned the therapeutic possibilities of mistletoe extracts in the cancer setting.
+The white-berried mistletoe (Viscum album L) only entered cancer setting as alternative and complementary cancer medicine at the beginning of the 20th century through Rudolf Steiner (1861 - 1925), the founder of Anthroposophic Medicine.3 In 1916, he first mentioned the therapeutic possibilities of mistletoe extracts in the cancer setting.

 Patients report that mistletoe therapy significantly improves their quality of life.